 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the Americans with Disabilities Act Amendments Act of 2008 (ADA AA) mandate that all postsecondary institutions that receive federal assistance must offer the same services and programs to students with disabilities that are offered to students without disabilities.
 "Equal access," "reasonable accommodations," or "academic adjustments" must be instituted in instructional programs and departmental policies in order to ensure full educational access and opportunities for all students.
-The intent of these accommodations or academic adjustments is not to alter nor lower the academic standards of the institution, or to give students with disabilities.
+The intent of these accommodations or academic adjustments is not to alter or lower the academic standards of the institution, or to give students with disabilities an unfair advantage but to allow for a "level playing field" by meeting the unique needs of students with disabilities.
 When advising students with disabilities, advisors must stress to students the importance of personal responsibility and self-advocacy.
 Unlike high school, where parents, teachers, school administrators, and counselors were engaged to ensure modifications or accommodations, in college, the student or their legal guardian must serve as the student's advocate.